Zrrr1997/3D-Segmentation-Notes/3D-Segmentation/README.md

 			-	Reduces needed user interaction time
 		-	BIFSeg (similar to GrabCut)
 			-	User draws BBox and this region is given as an input to a segmentation model
+			-	GrabCut - Cons: limited to binary class segmentation and slow in 3D
 		-	GM Interacting
 			-	Updates the model w.r.t. user **text** input
 ## Semi-supervised